 Bushnell TRS 25 Review, Is it the best red dot sight for the money —

-I’m a big proponent of hobby grade optics for hobby grade guns.
-I’ll never say you need an Aimpoint, Eotech, or Trijicon for every gun you have, but some guns are just made for fun and affordable optics are a perfect pair.
+However, I’m a big proponent of hobby grade optics for hobby grade guns.
+I’ll never say you need an Aimpoint, Eotech, or Trijicon for every gun you have because some guns are just made for fun and affordable optics.

-With this being said there are tons of optics made from Chinesium that are going to fall apart very quickly and be a total waste of money.
+There are tons of optics made from cheap materials coming out of China that are going to fall apart very quickly and be a total waste of money.
+These optics shouldn’t even be put on your plinking-only guns.

-However, I’ve found one sub 100 dollar optic that isn’t hot garbage and that’s the Bushnell TRS 25.
-It’s a serious contender for the title: best red dot sight for the money, at least if you’re in the market for a more affordable option.
+Though I have found one sub 100 dollar optic that isn’t hot garbage that has stood up to my beating, and that’s the Bushnell TRS 25.
+It’s a serious contender for the title: best red dot sight for the money.

 The TRS-25 has been around for a while now, and it used to be priced right around a hundred bucks.
-I was timid then, but once the price dropped to 42 bucks I finally pulled the trigger.
-42 bucks isn’t a lot of money.
+I was timid then, but the price dropped to about $80 on their website, and much cheaper than that on Amazon but those tend to be fake TRS-25 optics.

 The optic comes with a built-in Picatinny mount that is very low which is why it swapped from my AR to my Scorpion.
 Higher mounts are available, but the Scorpion needed an optic anyway.